Cricket Terms List

 Crease: The crease is a series of lines that form a box around the wickets.
 The bowlers and batsman must stand inside of the crease during each delivery and hit.
 The crease is somewhat similar to the batter’s box in baseball.

-Doosra: A doosra type of delivery that results in the bowled ball breaking away from the batsman after it bounces on the ground.
+Doosra: A doosra is a type of delivery that results in the bowled ball breaking away from the batsman after it bounces on the ground.
 It is used to catch the batsman off-guard.

 Duck: A duck is a score of zero from a batsman.